-Assam government takes over assets of two shut down paper mills
+Assam government takes over assets of two closed paper mills

-The mills, owned by Hindustan Paper Corporation Limited, were closed due to non-clearance of financial and operational payments.
+The mills, owned by Hindustan Paper Corporation Limited, were closed due to a default on financial and operational payments.

-The Assam government on Monday took over the assets of two shut down paper mills of Hindustan Paper Corporation Limited for Rs 375 crore, the Himata Biswa Sarma-led administration said in a press release.
+The Assam government on Monday took over the assets of two shut down paper mills of Hindustan Paper Corporation Limited for Rs 375 crore, the Himanta Biswa Sarma-led administration said in a press release.

-The Nagaon Paper Mill in Morigaon District has been non-operational since 2017 and the Cachar Paper Mill in Hailakandi District was shut down in 2015 due to non-clearance of financial and operational payments on the orders of National Company Law Tribunal.
+The Nagaon Paper Mill in Morigaon District has been non-operational since 2017 and the Cachar Paper Mill in Hailakandi District was shut down in 2015 due to a default on financial and operational payments on the orders of National Company Law Tribunal.

-After the mills stopped their operations, the employees had protested on several occasions and also moved courts seeking to revive the facilities and clear their pending dues.
-As many as 95 employees died due to poor health since the mills were shut down.
+After the mills stopped their operations, the employees had held several protests and also moved courts seeking to have the facilities revived and their dues cleared.
+Ninety-five employees died due to poor health since the mills were shut down.
 At least three employees died by suicide.

 On Monday, the press release said that the Assam Industrial Development Corporation Limited took over the mills on behalf of the state government after emerging as the winning bidder.
 The government body had participated in the e-auction process of all the assets, plant, technical area and township area of the mills, it said.